App Engine supports two classes of the memcache service: shared and dedicated.

 Shared memcache is the free default for App Engine applications.
 It provides cache capacity on a best-effort basis and is subject to the overall demand of all applications served by App Engine.

 Dedicated memcache provides a fixed cache capacity assigned exclusively to your application.
 It's billed by the GB-hour of cache size.
 Having control over cache size means your app can perform more predictably and with fewer accesses to more costly durable storage.
-(Note that dedicated memcache is currently only available to HRD apps in the US.)
+(Note that dedicated memcache is only available to HRD apps.)

 Whether shared or dedicated, memcache is not a durable storage.
 Keys may be evicted when the cache fills up, according to the cache's LRU policy.
 Changes in the cache configuration or datacenter maintenance events may also flush some or all of the cache.